-- 1. Navigate to the /Configuration folder on your server for each of the Keyfactor Program folders. - 2.
+- 1. Navigate to the \Configuration folder on your server for each of the Keyfactor Command program folders. - 2.
 Browse to open the appsettings.json file in a text editor (e.g. Notepad) and adjust the values as needed. - 3.
 Save the files.

-Table 83: Appsetting.json file - SQL Retry Parameters
+Table 84: Appsetting.json file - SQL Retry Parameters

-Setting Description NumberOfTries The number of times it will try the connection before an exception is thrown DeltaTime The preferred gap time (in seconds) to delay before retry MaxTimeInterval The maximum gap time (in seconds) for each delay time before retry
+Setting Description Number Of Tries The number of times it will try the connection before an exception is thrown Delta Time The preferred gap time (in seconds) to delay before retry Max Time Interval The maximum gap time (in seconds) for each delay time before retry